Anna Marie Oglesbee

 I am a Registered Dietitian with a passion for helping people improve the relationship with food and their bodies.
 I take a Health at Every Size ® (HAES) approach to nutrition, which means that I do not believe weight is a valid indicator of health.
 I believe in making behavior goals, not weight goals.
 I use an intuitive eating model to help others improve their relationship with food.
 Both HAES and intuitive eating are evidence-based models.

-I am a graduate of the University of Texas at Austin and I have a Bachelor's Degree in Nutrition and Dietetics.
+I am a graduate of the University of Texas at Austin and I have a Bachelor's Degree in Nutrition and Dietetics and a Master's Degree in Nutritional Sciences.
 I completed my dietetic internship through the University of Texas at Austin and am currently a Registered and Licensed Dietitian in Austin, Texas.
-I am currently working on my Master's of Science in Nutritional Sciences part-time at the University of Texas at Austin.
-Because I work one-on-one with clients and use a HAES-based approach, all of my research and evidence analyses for graduate school are on intuitive eating and HAES-related topics.

 I use Instagram to promote my intuitive eating and HAES approach.
 Follow me at @annamarie.rd.

 For me, intuitive eating was a game-changer.
 It's all about listening to your body and responding to internal hunger/fullness cues.
 There are 10 principles of intuitive eating, but the first and most important is to reject the diet mentality.
 When we are stuck in a dieting mindset, foods are labeled as good and bad and exercise is used as punishment for eating.
 When intuitive eating is embraced, food is food and is not inherently good or bad.
 Movement is a means of enjoyment, not earning our food.